salilab/imp_coding_tutorial/doc/mainpage.md

 With the SWIG interface complete, we will be able to use our class from Python as `IMP.foo.MyRestraint`.

+(For reference, the whole file is also available [at GitHub](https://github.com/salilab/imp_coding_tutorial/tree/master/modules/foo/pyext/swig.i-in)).

 # Documentation {#documentation}